Deadline: June 28, 2019

 “The intent of informal education is to increase learning for students, educators and the general public on specific STEM content areas, and to expand the nation’s future STEM workforce.
 In addition to intent, the informal education projects must also include at least two of the following components:

-- Supplemental Materials/Handouts: Standards based education materials are used to supplement and enrich the experience, visual, or activity.
+- Supplemental Materials/Handouts: Standards based education materials used to supplement and enrich the experience, visual, or activity.

 - Staffing: Staff/facilitators, trained or qualified in STEM/education fields, actively work with participants to further enhance their understanding and increase the educational value of the experience, visual, or activity.